LaineRengifo/brain-blast-quiz/README.md

 **Brain Blast Quiz** is a modern, interactive web application designed to test and expand your knowledge across various topics.
 Whether you want to challenge yourself or compete with friends, this quiz game offers a fun and engaging way to learn.
 The project is ideal for anyone interested in trivia, education, or simply looking for an entertaining way to pass the time.

 ## What is this project for?
-This project serves as a demonstration of building a responsive, user-friendly quiz application using web technologies.
+This project demonstrates how to build a responsive, user-friendly quiz application using web technologies.
 It can be used as:
 - A learning tool for students and trivia enthusiasts
 - A template for developers learning front-end web development
 - A foundation for more advanced quiz or educational apps